lytvyn-dev/lytvyn-dev/README.md

 * 🚴‍♀️ cycling
 * 🌳🦌 spend time in nature
 * 📱 gadgets
-* 💻 and of course the code
+* 💻 and of course coding

 ###
 ###